rishabh-bohra/AWS_Automation_via_Ansible/README.md

 ### To create an aws services via these role you must have aws-cli configured

-To create any service open "launch.yml" playbook and write the edit commented portion with - name of role(according to aws-serrvce) which you want to run.
+To create any service open "launch.yml" playbook and edit commented portion with "- name of role"(according to aws-serrvce) which you want to run.

 Then run command
 ```bash